 As a friend, John’s chummy and jovial, but as a mentor, he pulls no punches, lets me have it smack in the face when he sees fit.
 He put me through a year of writing outlines before I could write Word One of the novel.
 He even made me feel like a complete dunce at times, like I was back in the fourth grade, sending me back to rewrite outline after outline.
 While I gained more and more appreciation for his plot development acumen, I realized how totally inept I was in comparison.

 Slowly, I got the hang of it.
 By the time I started writing the actual novel, I felt pretty perky and confident—riding toward a high once again.

 That only lasted as long as it took me to finish the first draft.
 “Scorched earth” is what Grisham reduced it to.
-He savaged it and while he didn’t say it, the theme running through his critique is, “You dummy, Vanderwarker, didn’t you listen to a word I said?”
+He savaged it, and while he didn’t say it, the theme running through his critique was, “You dummy, Vanderwarker, didn’t you listen to a word I said?”

 “Take a year rewriting it,” he said, not hiding the disdain in his voice.
 He may as well have sent me to the crematorium.